 The Gaza health ministry reports 222 people have died from starvation and malnutrition, including 101 children, since the war began.

-Right-wing Channel 14 has recently devoted coverage to discrediting reports of starving children.
-When a child in a front-page photograph in Britain’s Daily Express was found to have a pre-existing health condition, some Israeli outlets reacted with outrage.
+Right-wing Channel 14 has devoted coverage in recent weeks to discrediting some reports of starving children.
+When a child featured in a front-page photograph in Britain’s Daily Express newspaper was discovered to have a pre-existing health condition, some Israeli outlets reacted with outrage.

 People attend a protest in Sakhnin, Israel, on Friday.
 Ammar Awad/Reuters

-A poll this month by the Israel Democracy Institute found that 78% of Jewish Israelis believe Israel is making a substantial effort to avoid Palestinian suffering, while only 15% think Israel could do more but chooses not to.
+A poll released this month by The Israel Democracy Institute, a Jerusalem-based think tank, found that 78% of Jewish Israelis think Israel is making a substantial effort to avoid Palestinian suffering while only 15% think Israel could do more but chooses not to.

-On Sunday, Israel’s military said it killed an Al Jazeera journalist in an airstrike, accusing 28-year-old Anas Al Sharif of being a Hamas cell leader.
-Al Sharif had denied the accusations before his death, and rights advocates condemned the strike as targeting a reporter.
+On Sunday, Israel’s military said it killed an Al Jazeera journalist in an airstrike: it accused 28-year-old Anas Al Sharif of being a Hamas cell leader.
+Al Sharif had rejected the accusations, which Israel made before he was assassinated, and rights advocates said Al Sharif was targeted for his reporting.

-Polls throughout the war indicate roughly 70% of Israelis favor a deal to release hostages, even if it means ending the conflict immediately.
+Polls conducted over the course of the war found that around 70% of the Israeli public wants to see Israel make a deal to release the hostages, even if that means ending the war immediately.

 A Palestinian carries a bag with aid supplies that entered Gaza through Israel, in Beit Lahia, northern Gaza Strip, July 27.

-In November, Netanyahu’s cabinet, which includes far-right parties, banned officials from speaking to Haaretz and imposed a government advertising boycott, accusing it of “supporting the enemies of the state in the midst of a war.”
+In November, Netanyahu’s cabinet – which includes far-right ultranationalist parties – approved a ban on officials talking to Haaretz and government advertising boycott of the paper, accusing it of supporting “the enemies of the state in the midst of a war”.

-Asa Shapira, head of Marketing and Advertising studies at Tel Aviv University, said government actions influence what Israeli channels choose to broadcast.
+Asa Shapira, head of the Marketing and Advertising studies at Tel Aviv University, said the government’s actions impact what Israeli channels decide to show.

-While editorial focus on Israeli hostages responded to public concern, there is also fear of government disapproval, he said.
+While editorial decisions to focus on the fate of Israeli hostages was a response to public concern, there was also fear of attracting government disapproval, he said.

 A man reacts outside of a burning collapsed building, following Israeli bombardment, in Gaza City on October 11, 2023.